fluese/layerMapping/README.md

 2. Flag to write all data to disk or final results only
 3. Add logging feature

+## Further notes
+The versions of the script "withoutMatlab" and "withFreeSurfer" are work in progress.

 ## Version
 0.99 (20.01.2023)